alexa-samples/skill-sample-nodejs-trivia/Readme.md

    Everything else can stay as-is for now in the Developer Portal

  2. Open the source file for your Lambda function, index.js, in an editor of your choice.
 This is in the src directory of the repository you downloaded earlier.
 Look for corresponding locale strings in languageStrings object.
 "Ctrl-F" **en-US** for English(U.S.), **en-GB** for English(U.K.) and **de-DE** for German.
-You will see all stings defined for current language in the Reindeer Trivia example. **Note**: **'%s'** in the string represents code logic variable.
+You will see all strings defined for current language in the Reindeer Trivia example. **Note**: **'%s'** in the string represents code logic variable.
 ![](https://s3.amazonaws.com/lantern-code-samples-images/trivia/index.PNG)

  3. Change the GAME_NAME variable to the name of your skill.